-Provide alternate source of air (oxygen) to patient via nasal mask and operators via non-rebreather mask.
+- Provide alternate source of air (oxygen) to patient via nasal mask and operators via non-rebreather.

-Additionally, as I mentioned above, Dr. Fazio also tested the amalgam teeth with the RITA meter to test the energetic charge in the teeth in order to determine which side would be removed first.
+Additionally, your dentist should also test the amalgam teeth with the RITA meter to test the energetic charge in the teeth in order to determine which side would be removed first.

-Furthermore, Dr. Fazio has the patient rinsed thoroughly with charcoal in water (ugh!) before and after the procedure to help bind up any metal.
+Furthermore, some dentists have the patient rinse thoroughly with charcoal in water (ugh!) before and after the procedure to help bind up any metal.

-Lastly, Dr. Fazio instructs the patient on a supplement protocol that should be started weeks before the procedure and to continue for weeks afterwards.
+Lastly, your dentist may instruct the patient on a supplement protocol that should be started weeks before the procedure and to continue for weeks afterwards.
 These supplements help to bind up metals and remove them safely from the body as well as offer strong anti-oxidant protection.